mulesoft-consulting/mule4-skeleton-mysql-project/README.md

 * Maven deployment using the mule-maven-plugin descriptor.

 ## Purpose
 This project is an example only.
-It contains a scheduling component to periodically (every ten minutes), use the minimal-logging operations to generate a new transaction id, display three (enter, warning and exit) log messages.
+It demonstrates database select and bulk insert operations.

 ## Runtime properties